bih/spotify-ruby/README.md

 # bih/spotify-ruby

 A modern, opinionated and *unofficial* Ruby SDK for the [Spotify Web API][spotify-web-api] to help developers all over the world build amazing music things with Spotify.
+[Check out the full docs here][rubyinfo-docs].

 This is a work in progress. **Currently in pre-alpha.**